How to Delete a Blank Page in Google Docs

 If Google Docs gets instructed to insert an amount of space after a paragraph automatically, it may result in a new page at the end of the document.
 To see if the custom spacing is to blame, try the following steps.

-- Navigate to Format within the toolbar, then hover over Line spacing.
+- Navigate to Format within the toolbar, then go to Line & paragraph spacing > Custom spacing.

 Method #3: Adjust Page Breaks